 - Link everything you do back to your goals.
 Read this twice.

 - For premium work, turn off text, email and phones.
 Technology is a blessing as well as a curse.
-One distraction can set you back 15 minutes.
+One distraction sets you back 20 minutes.

 I’d love to hear from you with more productivity tips.
 Drop me a line at email@example.com.